Learning from Nyikina ecology and ethics

 A river’s health relies on its relationships with people and other life.

-This new open-access paper based on collaborative research between Nyikina elders and Hub researchers will help water planners understand and consider Nyikina people’s ethics and custodial responsibilities, as well as their ecological knowledge, in the context of water planning and management for the Fitzroy River in the Kimberley.
+The findings of collaborative research between Nyikina Elders and Northern Australia Environmental Resources Hub researchers will help water planners understand and consider Nyikina people’s ethics and custodial responsibilities, and not just their ecological knowledge, in the context of water planning and management for the Mardoowarra/Fitzroy River in the Kimberley.

 Banner image: The Mardoowarra/Fitzroy River on Nyikina Country.
 Photo by Dan Dixon (UWA).